wlswotmd/gef/docs/FAQ.md

 `qemu-system-x86_64` cannot be used, use `qemu-system-i386`.
 Explicitly specify the i8086 architecture before connecting: `gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234'`.

-When switching from real mode (16-bit) to protected mode (32-bit), 16bit mode debugging is no longer possible.
+When switching from real mode (16-bit) to protected mode (32-bit), 16-bit mode debugging is no longer possible.
-GEF will switch to/from 32-bit mode automatically.
+GEF will switch to and from 32-bit mode automatically.

 ## Does GEF support to debug Android?
 I have never tried it, so I don't know.